Aquatic Health Benefits Bulletin

 NSPF provides a monthly Aquatic Health Benefits Bulletin (AHBB), each focusing on a different topic area: athletes and non-impaired, cardiopulmonary & systemic, neurological & cognitive musculoskeletal, pediatric, and women's health.
 The monthly posts include 300-500 vignettes written in laymen's terms and the corresponding scientific references.
 The bibliography is organized by a certain topic area with links to publications that are available online.
 The AHBB is a great resource for the pool and spa industry influencers who want to help build demand for pools, spas, and aquatic facilities by promoting the benefits of water immersion and activity.
 It is also a perfect way for aquatic leaders to help promote healthier living and reduce drownings.

-SPOTLIGHT ON AQUATICS & OBESITY
+SPOTLIGHT ON AQUATICS & CEREBRAL PALSY

 Content courtesy of the National Swimming Pool Foundation